boostha/Dynamic-Image-Gallery-using-Fetch/README.md

 ## Context

 - All Image Array requirements can be found in the main.js file
-- All information contianed in object has been used expect for Id
+- All information contained in object has been used expect for Id
 - Images and author names are clickable

 ## Attributions